smunaut/iCE40linux/README.md

 This is the HDL logic that uses the FPGA fabric to implement a RISC-V CPU with enough peripherals to run a RV32I Linux kernel.
-It's mainly composed of a [VexRiscv](https://github.com/SpinalHDL/VexRiscv/) CPU connected to an HyperRAM memory controller and associated cache.
+It's mainly composed of a [VexRiscv](https://github.com/SpinalHDL/VexRiscv/) CPU connected to a memory controller and associated cache.

 The set of peripheral is very minimal: